zhqu1148980644/TMP/leetcode/142-Linked-List-Cycle-II.md

     - Though the resulting node may not be the answer we want, it can be used as an imaginary tail in a normal non-cycled linked list.
     - we call this node `head1`.
 - Use the method in problem 160 to find the intersection/crossing nodes.
-    - In the problem 160, the qestion is to find the intersection node which is the node where two linked lists converge.
+    - In the problem 160, the qestion is to find the intersection node where two linked lists converge.
     - Here we can find two linked lists acts exactly the same as in problem 160:
         - One linked list starting from `head` and ending at the former node of  `head1`.
         - Another linked list starting from `head1` and ending at the former node of `head1`.
-        - See?
-The same as the problem 160.

 ```c++
 /**